t-park1112/We-Have-No-Idea/2 Report/Introduction.md

 and tools for the redevelopment and extension of the client’s software, so that it is stable, usable and supported for modern platforms.

-This report presents the scrum approach for the client, which includes how scrum will be the most suitable approach for the client by comparing other approaches.
+ I feel putting "this report presents recommendations using the SCRUM methodology of Agile software development for the client, which includes how scrum will be the most suitable approach for the client by comparing other approaches.

 A description of scrum’s collaboration & communication, requirements engineering, project planning & tracking, managing change and quality assurance